This Italian American version of Pasta e Fagioli is rustic and comforting in the best possible way! It’s perfect for chilly Autumn evenings!

 Pasta e Fagioli

-Unlike the traditional Italian version of this recipe, this American Italian version includes sausage and tomato sauce.
+Unlike the traditional Italian version of this recipe, this American Italian version includes sausage, veggies and tomato sauce.
 The browned Italian sausage in this recipe brings a ton of flavor!
 Every bite has a deep, rich flavor…even if there’s no sausage in that bite.
 And to think there was a time I didn’t like Italian sausage… (In truth, it was the fennel.
 However, I’ve come to enjoy fennel now.)

 I used mild Italian sausage here because the store was all out of bulk hot Italian sausage.
 Either hot or mild would work well based on your preferences for spicy food.